How to Sell on Pinterest: An E-commerce Guide for Brands

 This can be a smart way to find inspiration for new content ideas that are relevant to your business.

-TIP: Looking for more insights?
-Track and measure your Pinterest growth over the last 3 months with Later.
-Just check out your Pinterest Analytics from your Later app!
+Looking for more Pinterest insights?
+Track and measure your Pinterest growth with Later!

 How to Sell on Pinterest Tip #8: Invest in Pinterest Ads

 If you’re looking to drive sales on Pinterest overnight, Pinterest Ads could be your fast-pass ticket to success.

 Promoted Pins are one of the easiest ways to get your content in front of more people — as your Pins will be surfaced higher up, and more frequently, in search results.

 You can even specify a target audience for your Promoted Pins, based on demographic or interests, in the Pinterest Ad Manager.